mlpack/mlpack/doc/user/methods/knn.md

    - `distances(i, j)` will hold the distance between the `j`th point in `queryTree.Dataset()` and its `i`th nearest neighbor in `knn.ReferenceSet()`.
+   - If `sameSet` is `true`, then the query set is understood to be the same as the reference set, and query points will not return their own index as their nearest neighbor.

 ***Notes***:

- * When `querySet` and `queryTree` are not specified, a point will not return itself as its nearest neighbor.
+ * When `querySet` and `queryTree` are not specified, or when `sameSet` is `true`, a point will not return itself as its nearest neighbor.
 However, if there are duplicate points `x` and `y` in the dataset, `y` may be returned as the nearest neighbor of `x`.

  * If `knn.Epsilon() > 0` and the search mode is
    [`DUAL_TREE_MODE` or `SINGLE_TREE_MODE`](#search-modes), then the search will